interrogator/jason-lee-iran/README.md

 I swear these were actual bits of conversation.
 I come off as defensive because we were summoned across town for no reason.
 We showed up at the time they demanded which was lunch and they weren't even there and made us wait.
 The general tone was them being forced to interrogate us because it was our fault for being in Iran during their elections.
 After about four hours of wasted time the gentlemen kindly interrogating me explained how I should have been more aware of when the elections were in Iran because I wasn't supposed to be there.
 Because I wasn't aware of their mistake it was my fault for being in their country at the wrong time.
 I enjoyed my time in Iran but it is hard to love a country with regular police, social police, special police, and immigration police.
 Read: Social Police, whose main job is to make sure head scarves stay on heads and women don't wear too much make up.

+> Mashad, Iran

 ![02.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i02.jpg)

 This was surprisingly normal to me because by the time I got to Iran I had already spent four or five months in the world of Islam.

 ![03.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i03.jpg)

-Tehran bazaar, Iran

 The Golestan Palace was used for formal royal receptions durig the Pahlavi era in Tehran.
 More interestingly, the structure on the right is called a 'windcatcher' which is a 'traditional Persian architectural element to create natural ventilation in building'.
 I call it an OG AC, sucka.

-Tehran, Iran
+> Tehran Bazaar, Iran

 ![04.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i04.jpg)